Utah teen dies after fall from 30-foot cliff

-MOAB, Utah (KTVX) – A Utah teenager is dead after falling from a cliff in Moab, authorities have confirmed.
+A Utah teenager is dead after falling from a cliff in Moab, authorities have confirmed.
+KTLA’s sister station KTVX reports.

 Moab Police were called shortly after 4 p.m.
 Friday for a hiker that had fallen off of the Moab Rim Trail near Kane Creek.